 It is illegal to shoot female pheasants (hens), except during put-and-take hunts in designated areas.
 If you take a pheasant, you must leave the head and head plumage attached while you are transporting the bird.
 There are no equipment or ammunition restrictions for pheasant hunting.
 A 12- or 20-gauge shotgun loaded with 4- to 6-size shot is recommended.
 Non-toxic shot is required when hunting pheasant on some DNR properties.
 Call the property for additional information.

-Game Bird Area Pheasant
+Game Bird Areas

 There are no equipment or ammunition restrictions for quail hunting.
 A 12- or 20-gauge shotgun loaded with 6- to 9-size shot is recommended.